awsdocs/aws-proton-user-guide/doc_source/ag-create-env.md

 }
 ```

-In the management account, accept the environment account connection request\.
+In the management account, accept the environment account connection request by running the following command\.

-Run the following command:

 ```
 $ aws proton accept-environment-account-connection \